yuyizhong/clientprofile/README.md

 * [Colorama](https://pypi.org/project/colorama/) was installed and imported for adding colour to text to increase readability.
 * [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/) was installed and imported for adding ascii art to App title.
 * [Tabulate](https://pypi.org/project/tabulate/) was installed and imported to format a nice table to present the data.
-* [GoogleDocs](https://docs.google.com/document/u/0/) Where I create online spreadsheet to host clients data.
+* [GoogleDocs](https://docs.google.com/document/u/0/) was used to create online spreadsheet to host clients data.
 * [Gspread](https://docs.gspread.org/en/v5.7.0/) was installed and imported as a Python API for Google Sheets.
 * [GitHub](https://github.com/) has been used to store the code, images, and other contents.
 * [Heroku](https://dashboard.heroku.com/apps) was used to deploy the App to the web.